-To replicate the behaviour of update.exe. log on to the device using the same Log On account as the GFI LANguard 11 Attendant Service then use Internet Explorer to access the above URLs.
+To replicate the behavior of update.exe. log on to the device using the same Log On account as the GFI LANguard 11 Attendant Service then use Internet Explorer to access the above URLs.

 If the URLs are inaccessible, or the URLs are reachable but you cannot download the files, check the firewall or web-monitoring settings (including any Deep Packet Inspection configuration) to determine whether this is interfering with the connection.
 Where necessary, add exclusions for the above domain or URLs depending on the firewall or web monitoring software's configuration requirement.

 Where the files successfully download to the Site Concentrator, but do not reach the endpoints, please ensure the devices can communicate over the configured ports with the entered information.

 Troubleshooting Step 2 - File Download problems

 In addition to the firewall or web-monitoring software configuration, there may be policies in place to prevent users from performing certain actions, for example restrict all file downloads, or file downloads with specific extensions.

 If this policy applies to the user the GFI LANguard 11 Attendant Service is running under, this can cause Patch Management to fail.